 However, Kydd cautions that this success requires considerable flexibility in video production.
 The video is shot in 4K, but then has to be edited into multiple formats, specific to Snapchat and other platforms.

-Futurescape’s comprehensive Snapchat report helps media executives with key analysis and essential data for creating winning strategies and innovative content.
+Futurescape’s comprehensive Snap TV report provides key analysis and essential data for creating winning strategies and innovative content in mobile TV.

 The first critical and independent appraisal of how international television broadcasters are innovating original TV content and formats on mobile, partnering with Snapchat.

 - Emerging TV content and business strategies for mobile

 Access in-depth analysis, broadcasters’ strategies, mobile TV shows and new formats, advertising opportunities and key data: 129 pages, 29 tables and charts.